VaibhavChhillar/ERC20-Token/README.md

 ## DESCRIPTION
 Written in Solidity, a programming language used to create smart contracts on the Ethereum blockchain, this program is a straightforward contract.
 The following are the functions of the contract:
 1. the contract owner can mint tokens to a provided address and
-2. any user should be able to burn and transfer tokens.
+2. They can burn tokens.
+3. They can transfer tokens.

 ### Executing program